nextflow-io/training/docs/advanced/operators.md

 !!! exercise

-    From the directory `chapter_01_operators`, use the `splitCsv` and `map` operators to create a channel that would be suitable input to the
+    From the directory `advanced/chapter_01_operators`, use the `splitCsv` and `map` operators to read the file `data/samplesheet.csv` and return a channel that would be suitable input to the process below.
+Feel free to consult the [splitCsv documentation](https://www.nextflow.io/docs/latest/operator.html#splitcsv) for tips.

     ```groovy linenums="1"
     process FastQC {
         input:
         tuple val(id), path(fastqs)
-        //
+        // ... rest of the process
     ```

     ??? solution